 Retail Risk Assessment & Management Guide

 According to the 2019 Retail Crime Survey, retail workers are facing increased risks of violence and abuse.
 On average, 115 employees are attacked at work every day.
-A total of 42,000 violent incidents were recorded between the 1st April 2017 and 31st March 2018, with a trend towards incidents becoming more violent – for example, an increased use of weapons.
+A total of 42,000 violent incidents were recorded between the 1st of April 2017 and the 31st of March 2018, with a trend towards incidents becoming more violent – for example, there has been an increased use of weapons.

 Although the retail industry isn’t typically associated with lone working, there are instances where employees will be working in isolation or out of earshot of colleagues, making them more vulnerable to attack.
 Similarly, if they were to have an accident or medical emergency, there are certain situations when it would be difficult to call for help.